Register

 Structure of Sessions

 The therapist offers counseling in person, by phone, and via video conferencing; message-based services are also available for already established clients, if appropriate (not covered by insurance).
-Distance counseling, or teletherapy, is considered any of these methods other than face-to-face in person.
+Virtual counseling, or teletherapy, is considered any of these methods other than face-to-face in person.
 If the client's counseling need is appropriate for teletherapy, the client can receive counseling via one medium or any combination.
-For teletherapy, the client must be physically located in a state in which the therapist is licensed to practice at the time of the session, and sessions cannot be conducted while driving or in locations where client cannot ensure confidentiality for themselves.
+For teletherapy, the client must be physically located in a state in which the therapist is licensed to practice at the time of the session (see Therapist Credentials section of this document for list of active state licenses), and sessions cannot be conducted while driving or in locations where client cannot ensure confidentiality for themselves.
+If the client presents for a virtual session and is not located as outlined above, the session will be terminated by the therapist at the client's expense.

 In-person counseling sessions are held at the therapist's office located at 2975 Broadmoor Valley Rd., Suite 103A, Colorado Springs, CO 80906.
 Please note: If coming for in-person sessions, there is often a Therapy Dog (in training) in the office.
 Hazel is a medium-sized Chinese Sharpei mix who has completed Beginner, Intermediate, and Advanced Obedience level training, as well as Therapy Dog training.
 She has yet to test and become certified, but her continued training during office hours is in preparation for this next step.
 Hazel's vaccinations are maintained current at all times.
 If the client wishes for Hazel to not be present during sessions in the office, the therapist must be advised of such prior to any in-person sessions.